nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/inject-html/README.md

 ## Description

 Polymer will not stamp unescaped HTML via data-binding because it becomes a vulnerability for XSS attacks.

-This is a workaround to inject HTML into a page using bound data, but please note that it *is still considered a vulnerability*.
+:warning: This is a workaround to inject HTML into a page using bound data, but please note that it *is still considered a vulnerability*.

 ## Usage